gbrls/gdb-FunEnd/README.md

 ### Why Rust?
 I first considered writing this in C++, but then I thought about writing multithreaded code in it.

+# Missing features
+- Browse variables in a hierarchical manner.
+- Set breakpoints

+# Future!
+This application will be refactored into a separate library and a frontend, this way many applications will be able to use GDB's capabilities in a easy way.

 # Contributing
 If you want to help you need to setup the developing enviroment.
 - Install the rust toolchain https://rustup.rs/